dandesousa/castle/README.md

 If you are setting this up, I recommend using the above gitignore, cloning vundle and adding that as a submodule with -f.

+Some of the plugins may require extra configuration or package dependencies not handled by vundle.
+For non-working features, please see the appropriate github repo.
+In the future I will attempt to use a configuration tool to make sure these all get installed.

 ## Credits

 Special thanks goes to [fsproru / vimfiles](https://github.com/fsproru/vimfiles) who provided examples for solving my vim / vundle problem.